Surprising Facts About Adolf Hitler

 Hitler’s 6 Siblings, 3 died during his childhood:

-Hitler had six siblings, four of whom died before his 25th birthday.
+Hitler had six siblings, 3 of whom died before his 25th birthday.
 He had been Alois Hitler and Klara P’lzl’s fourth children.
 His three older siblings-Gustav, Ida and Otto died in childhood.

 Hitler used to take cocaine as prescribed twice a day: